GfSE/SAF-Specification/src/userdoc/annotations.md

 # Page Annotations

 The SAF documentation site supports **personal annotations** that you can attach to any documentation element.
-These annotations are stored locally in your browser and are only visible to you.
+Annotations include your username, making it easy to share and collaborate with others by exporting/importing JSON files.

 {: .highlight }
 > **Privacy Note:** Annotations are stored in your browser's localStorage.
-They never leave your computer and are not shared with the SAF project or any server.
+They never leave your computer and are not shared with the SAF project or any server — unless you explicitly export and share them.

 {: .highlight }
 > **Auto-Display:** If you previously created annotations on a page, they automatically appear when you revisit.
 No manual enabling required.